panghy/vectorsearch/docs/roadmap.md

 - Goals:
   - Directory‑backed layout for all data (no ad‑hoc tuple roots).
 Per‑segment data is keyed under a single `segmentsDir` using integer `segId` as the first tuple field.
   - Segment lifecycle: ACTIVE → PENDING → SEALED with background build of graph + PQ.
+Compaction uses COMPACTING (sources) and a WRITING destination that remains hidden from queries until sealed.
   - Strict-cap rotation: when an ACTIVE segment reaches maxSegmentSize, the NEXT insert rotates immediately (before writing) so the new vector becomes vecId=0 in the new ACTIVE segment.
   - Async, non‑blocking storage APIs (`CompletableFuture`), respecting FDB 5s and 10MB limits.